 Small Shifts in Nutrition: Easy Healthy Breakfast Ideas for Kids and Families

-When it comes to feeding kids, perfection isn’t the goal.
-Progress is.
+When it comes to feeding kids, perfection isn’t the goal: progress is.
 Small, realistic nutrition shifts can make a big difference in your child’s energy, focus, and overall health.
 One of the easiest (and most impactful) places to start?
 Breakfast.
 As part of the Pennington Biomedical Small Shifts campaign, we have ways you can make a big impact with small changes for the whole family.

 Why Breakfast Matters for Kids (and Busy Parents)